 - 1 tsp. vanilla extract

-- fresh berries, granola, toasted coconut flakes or sliced almonds, to serve
+- To serve, fresh berries, granola, toasted coconut flakes, or sliced almonds

 - Add all ingredients except chia seeds to a medium bowl and whisk vigorously to combine.
-Add chia seeds and whisk to combine.
+Then, whisk in the chia seeds.

 - Cover the bowl with plastic wrap and refrigerate overnight.
-You want pudding-like consistency in the morning.
+Or transfer between individual-size serving jars.

-- In the morning, give the pudding a good whisk to evenly distribute chia seeds that have settled on the bottom.
-Spoon into individual serving dish and enjoy chilled with desired toppings.
+- In the morning, give the pudding a good whisk to evenly distribute the chia seeds that have settled on the bottom.
+Serve chilled with toppings of choice.
+Makes 2 (1 cup) portions or 4 (1/2 cup) portions.